 Progressively Worsening Head Pain

 The pattern of headache pain can give clues to the underlying cause.
-Headaches associated with brain tumors get progressively worse over time as the tumor grows and causes ever-increasing pressure within the skull.
+Headaches associated with brain tumors tend to get progressively worse over time as the tumor grows and causes ever-increasing pressure within the skull.
+The pain may be mild and intermittent at first, but become more severe and persistent over several weeks to months.

 Nonthrobbing Head Pain

-Unlike many other forms of headache, the pain of a brain-tumor associated headache typically does not throb, because it is not caused by blood vessel spasms.
-Brain tumor headaches are caused by increased pressure on the brain due to the growing tumor and physical displacement of brain structures as the tumor pushes on them.
+Unlike many other forms of headache, the pain of a brain-tumor associated headache typically does not throb.
+This is because the pain comes from increased pressure on the brain due to the growing tumor and physical displacement of brain structures rather than by blood vessel spasms.
 Headaches caused by brain tumors typically present with dull, constant, aching pain.
 The pain is often located on the same side of the head as the tumor, although this is not always the case.

 Head Pain Not Relieved by Over-The-Counter Pain Medications

-Brain tumor-associated headaches are usually not relieved by over-the-counter pain medicines such as aspirin, acetaminophen and ibuprofen.
-This is in contrast to common types of headaches, which often resolve with these pain relievers.
+Brain tumor-associated headaches are usually not relieved by over-the-counter pain medicines such as aspirin, acetaminophen (Tylenol) and ibuprofen (Advil, Motrin).
+This is in contrast to common types of headaches, such as tension-type headaches, which often resolve with these pain relievers.